-If you are considering adopting the Puberty: The Wonder Years curriculum, please feel free to use this PWY Awareness Presentation to inform other decision-makers.
+If you are considering adopting the Puberty: The Wonder Years curriculum, please feel free to use this Puberty: The Wonder Years Awareness Presentation or Puberty: The Wonder Years Awareness Handout to inform other decision-makers.

+Parents and teachers, together we can make a difference in how we teach puberty.
 The work you do is important.
 I look forward to partnering with you.
 We are all in this together because we want all children to reach their full potential.
 Please contact me with your feedback and suggestions.